spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 The virtual node groups Summary List displays the following columns:

-* ID: The identification code of the VNG.
+* ID: The identification code of the virtual node group.
-* Name: The user-defined name of the VNG.
-(If a VNG was defined without a name, it will appear in this column as Unnamed virtual node group.)
+* Name: The user-defined name of the virtual node group.
+(If a virtual node group were defined without a name, it would appear as an Unnamed virtual node group.)
-* Resource Allocation: Percent of defined resources (CPU, Memory, and GPU) currently running on nodes from this VNG.
+* Resource Allocation: Percent of defined resources (CPU, Memory, and GPU) currently running on nodes from this virtual node group.
 * Running Pods: Number of pods the VNG currently uses.
-* Nodes: Number of nodes the VNG currently uses.
+* Max Nodes: The maximum number of nodes defined for the virtual node group.
-* Node Labels: Number of node labels the VNG uses.
+* Node Count: Number of nodes the VNG currently uses.
-* Node Taints: Number of taints the VNG uses.
+* Node Labels: Number of node labels the virtual node group uses.
-* Tags: Number of tags the VNG uses.
+* Node Taints: Number of taints the virtual node group uses.
-* Max Nodes: The maximum number of nodes defined for the VNG.
+* Tags: Number of tags the virtual node group uses.

 > Notes:
 > - Click the three dots on the right to select which columns to display in the list.